Lada Iskra

-The Lada Iskra is a subcompact sedan developed by Russian automaker AvtoVAZ.
+The Lada Iskra is a subcompact car developed by Russian automaker AvtoVAZ.
 It is the first new model developed by AvtoVAZ after they were reacquired by the Russian government from Renault.
 The range will also include a station wagon and a crossover.

 The Iskra is based on a localized version of Renault's CMF-B architecture.
 According to AvtoVAZ, the localisation is 90%.